-Additional geochemical information might be required as closure approaches to demonstrate that the closure strategy will produce the water, overburden, pit wall, and tailings outcomes that are desired.
-If data on the geochemical stability of waste within the management regime adopted have been collected in a proactive manner throughout operations, then the burden of demonstrating that the closure strategy will be successful will be minimal.
-However, if testing of geochemical stability and reactivity of waste rock or tailings under the management regime adopted has not been completed, then additional work might be required to demonstrate that the closure strategy is currently viable and is unlikely to fail in future.
+Additional geochemical information might be required as closure approaches to demonstrate that the closure strategy will produce the water, overburden, pit wall and tailings outcomes desired (Figure 28).
+If data on geochemical stability of waste within the management regime adopted has been collected in a proactive manner throughout operations, then the burden of demonstrating that the closure strategy will be successful will be minimal.
+However, if testing of geochemical stability and reactivity of waste rock or tailings under the management regime has not been completed, then additional work might be required to demonstrate that the closure strategy is currently viable and is unlikely to fail in future.